kut-man/Final-Project/README.md

 ```

 So this was Python GUI Login tutorial.
-I hope you have understand this very well.
+I hope you have understood this very well.
 If you found it helpful then please
 share with others.
 And if you are getting any difficulty while doing this then comment your queries.
 Thanks